-Project efforts began in December 2021, and since then three notable activities have occurred:
+Project efforts began in December 2021, and since then the following notable activities have occurred:

-- A services agreement with vendor Sova Solutions (Sova) was created.
-Through this agreement, Sova will facilitate the effort to identify a solution and recommended implementation plan for a CCN system in California. - Completion of Common Course Numbering Landscape Scan September 2022 -Identifying past and current related-practices as well as implementation requirements and implications was a critical first step in the planning process. - Convening of Common Course Numbering Task Force beginning September 2022 -Item 6870-101-0001 of Section 2.00 of the Budget Act of 2021 establishes "a workgroup that supports the development and implementation of a common course numbering system for the community college system.
+- Completion of CCN Landscape Scan September 2022 Identifying past and current related-practices as well as implementation requirements and implications was a critical first step in the planning process. - Convening of CCN Task Force beginning September 2022 -Item 6870-101-0001 of Section 2.00 of the Budget Act of 2021 establishes "a workgroup that supports the development and implementation of a common course numbering system for the community college system".
+The Task Force work concluded December 2023 with a CCN Task Force Report. - Based on Task Force Report recommendations, the implementation phase began early 2024 with the convening of a system-level intersegmental CCN Council, a Development Work Group and Technology and Processes Work Group.
+Early efforts are focused on identifying the first cluster of high-enrollment popular courses along with a model implementation methodology.
+The first cluster of CCN courses will be student-facing in fall 2025.